Thanks to the Routed Subnet Scan feature, monitoring up to 20 Layer 3 subnets (VPN-connected other connected/routed subnets) is possible.

 - Subnet mask

-- Whether you want to use a scan (and monitoring) based on TCP
+- Whether you want to use the Advanced Scan via TCP

 As a matter of fact, in some cases, devices cannot be identified (and monitored) via simple ping (ICMP mechanism).
 In those circumstances, it is recommended to use the Advanced Scan via TCP.